25-1-Great Vocals

 Writer/Composer: Peter Gabriel

-This is truly a haunting melody and performance from former Genesis frontman, a British singer/songwriter who in recent years has gained world-wide fame as a forerunner in Pop, Rock, and World music.
-His astonishing Secret World Tour in 1993 cemented his respect and admiration from multitudes of other musicians as well as fans.
+Truly a haunting melody and performance from former Genesis frontman, a British singer / songwriter / producer who in recent years has gained world-wide fame as a forerunner in Pop, Rock, and World music.
+His well=known and critically acclaimed album So, his Secret World Tour in 1993 cemented his respect and admiration from multitudes of musicians and fans.
 Somewhat of an enigma, he has become an obvious leader in crossing and breaking down cultural barriers.
-His full-throated, distinctive scratchy voice is unmistakable, remarkable and magnetic!
+His gravelly, full-throated, distinctive, scratchy voice is unmistakable, remarkable and magnetic!
 In short, his music reaches people’s heart, appealing to all music genres.
-Simply Awe-Inspiring and Magnificent!
+Peter says his words were inspired “an African ambiguity in song between romantic love and love for God.”
+He takes this song to a spiritual infinity…Epic, Awe-Inspiring!

 21. GOD BLESS THE CHILD (1941)